 Capture One Pro for Sony – professional software with all the features of the standard Capture One Pro.
-The only difference is the price tag, which is five times lower compared to regular Pro (plus you can save 10% with the code AMBC1BLOG).
+The only difference is the price tag, which is significantly lower compared to regular Pro.
 If you have a Sony camera – it’s the best option for you.
 For more details check out this article “Capture One for Sony: How It Works”.

 1.1.2.
 Capture One Licenses

-For Capture One Pro 11 run mode there are two types of licenses available: Full License and Subscription.
+For Capture One Pro, Pro Fujifilm and Pro for Sony run modes there are two types of licenses available: Perpetual License and Subscription.

-The difference is that with Full License you pay for the license only once and use it as long as you want.
-All the updates of your version of Capture One Pro 11 are free (like 11.1, 11.2, etc.), but the upgrade to Capture One Pro 12 would be paid.
+The difference is that with Perpetual License you pay for the license only once and use it as long as you want.
+All the updates of your version of Capture One Pro 12 are free (like 12.1, 12.2, etc.), but the upgrade to Capture One Pro 13 would be paid.